 3. Protect against Credential Harvesting: Credential harvesting occurs when a malicious actor obtains a victim's username and password in order to access the victim’s email, banking, or social media accounts.
 This may be accomplished through social engineering to trick the victim into sharing this information voluntarily, or a malicious actor may send a spear phishing message by email, text message, or on social media.
 A link in the spear phishing message would direct the target to a malicious Web site impersonating the login page for the social media platform.
 Believing they are logging into the real Web site, the victim would enter their credentials, and the malicious actor would be able to access or hijack the victim's account.

+c.
 To protect against credential harvesting, always verify the legitimacy of the sender when a message asks you to open a link or attachment.
 If you receive notice of suspicious activity, manually navigate to the account settings on that social media platform instead of clicking the link provided in the e-mail.
 When entering credentials online, verify that the URL of the Web page displays the prefix “https,” not “http”; this will help identify malicious pages impersonating the legitimate login page.
-If you suspect credential harvesting activity, contact the Cyber Incident Response Team at CIRT@state.gov and the local ISSO.
+If you suspect credential harvesting activity, contact the Cyber Incident Response Team at CIRT@state.gov and the local Information Systems Security Officer (ISSO).

 4. Use multi-factor authentication (also known as two-factor authentication).When two-factor authentication is enabled for an account, the user will be required to enter an additional piece of information besides a password when logging in (usually a short numeric code that can only be used once).
 Two-factor authentication must be used whenever available and practicable.
 When feasible, it is strongly recommended to use app-based two-factor authentication services.